On (Echobelly album)

-On was the second album from English rock band Echobelly.
-Gaining a favourable response from critics, the album reached number 4 in the UK Albums Chart becoming their most commercially successful album.
-The album spawned three top 40 singles two of which managed to reach the top 20.
-On 21 July 2014, a 2CD expanded edition of the album was released with B-sides and previously unreleased live performances.
+On is the second studio album by English alternative rock band Echobelly.
+Gaining a favourable response from critics, the album reached number 4 in the UK Albums Chart, making it their most commercially successful album.
+The album spawned three top-40 singles, two of which reached the top 20.
+On 21 July 2014, a two-CD expanded edition of the album was released with B-sides and previously unreleased live performances.

 Album title

-The album title was inspired by a poster found by Glen and Sonya.
+The album title was inspired by a poster found by Echobelly members Glenn Johansson and Sonya Madan.
 The poster had the word "no" across it in blood red.
-By turning the word around, it became a positive, and thus decided to title the album On.
+By turning the word around, it became a positive, and the band took the word as the album's title.

 Track listing

 All songs written by Sonya Madan and Glenn Johansson.